Drafting (aerodynamics): Tailgating and hypermiling

 Some drivers have been known to draft behind other vehicles, particularly tailgating larger vehicles, to save fuel.
 For example, hypermilers using this technique can achieve 75 mpg or more (a 10% increase in efficiency of certain hybrid vehicles).
 Some sources say that the most common tailgating does not save gasoline even at freeway speeds because one is likely to accelerate and brake so frequently that any aerodynamic savings are lost through the brakes.

 On the show MythBusters, drafting behind an 18-wheeler truck was tested and results showed that traveling 100 ft behind the truck increased overall mpg efficiency by 11%.
 Traveling 10 ft behind the truck produced a 39% gain in efficiency.
-Additionally, on the same episode, Mythbusters demonstrated that it can be very dangerous for the following car if one of the truck's tires (or their recaps) delaminate, as the chunks of ejected rubber can be large enough to cause serious harm, even death, to a driver following too closely.
+Additionally, on the same episode, MythBusters demonstrated that it can be very dangerous for the following car if one of the truck's tires (or their recaps) delaminate, as the chunks of ejected rubber can be large enough to cause serious harm, even death, to a driver following too closely.

 Drafters also face the danger that, if the vehicle in front stops suddenly, there is little time to react.
 Platooning is under study as a means to get the benefit while also increasing safety.

 Computer simulation of drafting

 Computer simulation (computational fluid dynamics or CFD) is increasingly being used to analyse drafting.
 It is important to understand the aerodynamic behaviour of a motor vehicle when drafting, for example if the rear car is too close to the front car, the air supply to its radiator will be reduced and there is a possibility of the engine overheating.
 Most motor sport aerodynamic analysis is performed using wind tunnel testing.
 This becomes difficult for drafting cases, if only because a very large wind tunnel is needed.
 CFD, a kind of virtual wind tunnel, is used by race teams to understand the car's performance while drafting.

-Racing games such as most in the Mario Kart series simulate it by giving the player a speed boost.